Care Guides > How to Choose a Care Home

 Management and staff are one of the most important aspects of a care home

-Contacting and Visiting Care Homes
+Contacting Care Homes

 Before making any in-person visits, you can call any potential care homes and get more information over the phone.